ArchiveTeam/grab-site/README.md

 instead of on disk.  wpull has many other advantages over wget, including better link extraction and Python hooks.

-Thanks to [David Yip](https://github.com/yipdw), whose original ArchiveBot dashboard inspired the newer dashboard used in grab-site.
+Thanks to [David Yip](https://github.com/yipdw), who created ArchiveBot.
+The wpull hooks in ArchiveBot served as the basis for grab-site.
+The original ArchiveBot dashboard inspired the newer dashboard now used in both projects.

 Help